 If you have a high-quality image or design, the paper you select affects how the colors in the images appear, how long they last, and how the surface feels to the touch.
-Thinking smartly about the paper you want is consideration of the room it will be displayed in, how much sunshine the space has, and how permanent you want the prints to be.
+Thinking smartly about the paper you want involves considering the room it will be displayed in, how much sunshine the space has, and how permanent you want the prints to be.
 This will help frame your thinking about an introduction to different paper options and how each option can make your vision come to life.

 Why paper choice makes a big difference

 Paper is more than just a supporting medium for a print; it is the substrate that dictates sharpness, touch, and vividness.
-A bad choice may lead to excessive ink bleeding, fading, or curling edges whilst the right choice enhances the colors and durability of a piece.
+A bad choice may lead to excessive ink bleeding, fading, or curling edges, whilst the right choice enhances the colors and durability of a piece.

 Photo-grade glossy paper